Southern Regional College Terms and Conditions for Enrolment and Application

 Health and Safety

-Southern Regional College, recognises and accepts its responsibilities to comply with the statutory duty requirements under the Health & Safety at Work (Northern Ireland) Order 1978 and subsequent regulations, to ensure, so far as is reasonably practicable the health, safety and welfare of all employees, learners and visitors.
-The College’s Health & Safety Policy can be viewed at https://www.src.ac.uk/the-college/policies
+Southern Regional College recognises and accepts its responsibilities to comply with the statutory duty requirements under the Health & Safety at Work (Northern Ireland) Order 1978 and subsequent regulations, to ensure, so far as is reasonably practicable the health, safety and welfare of all employees, learners and visitors.

 Non EU learners

 The College welcomes applications from international students.
-Applications and enrolments will be processed in accordance with United Kingdom Visa & Immigration (UKVI) and Southern Regional College Admissions policy and procedure.
-More information is available from an International Students Guide at https://www.src.ac.uk
+Applications and enrolments will be processed in accordance with United Kingdom Visa & Immigration (UKVI) and the Southern Regional College Admissions policy and procedure.

 Data Protection & Privacy

-We are required to collect and hold information on all our students.
-The College needs to process your information to administer your studies; provide you with support; contact you about the College and its news and events; facilitate strategic planning and fulfil our statutory reporting obligations.
+We are required to collect and hold information on all SRC students.
+The College needs to process your information to administer your studies, provide you with support, contact you about college news and events, facilitate strategic planning and fulfil our statutory reporting obligations.